Rectal Cancer (cont.)

 Long-term survival generally depends upon the stage of the cancer at the time of diagnosis and treatment.

-According to stage, the following approximations of the likelihood of survival five years after treatment are as follows:
+According to stage, the following approximations of the likelihood of survival (life expectancy) five years after treatment are as follows:

 Rectal Cancer Support Groups and Counseling